canonical/hydra-operator/README.md

 The Hydra Operator offers integration with the [traefik-k8s-operator](https://github.com/canonical/traefik-k8s-operator) for ingress.
 Hydra has two APIs which can be exposed through ingress, the public API and the admin API.

-If you have a traefik deployed and configured in your hydra model, to provide ingress to the admin API run:
+If you have traefik deployed and configured in your hydra model, to provide ingress to the admin API run:
 ```console
 juju relate traefik-admin hydra:admin-ingress
 ```